FINDING COMPETENT COURTS/AUTHORITIES

 Ministry of Justice

-International Legal Protection and International Adoptions Directorate
+International Legal Protection for Children and International Adoptions Directorate

 Address: ul.
 Slavyanska No 1